 The lifecycle of Metro style apps requires them to save their state when they are being suspended by the OS to prevent the potential loss of their state if they are restarted instead of resumed because they were inactive for two long.

 My second talk at NT konferenca 2012 was all about helping you get started with developing Metro style application for Windows 8 in C#.
-I've already put the slides on SlideShare.
+I've already put the slides in my OneDrive.

 File IO in .NET for Metro style apps (aka .NET Core) can be a challenge for seasoned .NET developers.
 The classes in Windows.Storage namespace are different from both System.IO.IsolatedStorage and System.IO and require some getting used to.
 On top of that even the remaining classes in System.IO are missing some of properties and methods.
 One such method is Stream.Close().